Schizocosa ocreata

 Males that were exposed to P. aeruginosa as a juvenile were more likely to have higher adult encapsulation rates as well as have an increased density of melanization.
 The process of melanization is a key element in immunity because this process produces melanin and aids in wound healing by activating prophenoloxidase.

-The only spiders that are currently classified as “venomous spiders” by the Mayo Clinic includes the black widow spider and the brown recluse spider; S. ocreata spiders are not definitively harmless.
+The only spiders that are currently classified as “venomous spiders” by the Mayo Clinic include the black widow spider and the brown recluse spider; however, S. ocreata spiders are not definitively harmless.
 Hence, it is important to seek medical attention if you are unsure of the kind of spider bite you have, feel respiratory distress, or are in severe pain.

 Description

 The S. ocreata has dark furry legs that distinguish this spider from other spiders in the Schizocosa genus.
 In addition, the tufts of bristle pair on the male is a secondary sexual characteristic that is the only physical feature that distinguishes this spider from its sibling species.